mvrl/lidar-harmonization/README.md

 ```

 ## Harmonizing your own LiDAR Collection
 Harmonizing your own LiDAR is fairly straightforward. **Note**: you will need the original swaths in LAZ format.
 It is recommended to simply make a new data directory `src/datasets/<your_dataset_name>/data/laz`, where all the LiDAR scans will reside.
-Copy the base config file from `src/datasets/tools/config.py`, and simply fill in the blank lines.
+Copy the base config file from `src/datasets/tools/config.py` to `src/datasets/<your_dataset>/config.py`, and simply fill in the appropriate lines.
 You can then follow the steps outlined in the *Running Code* section above.
 You will need to supply your config file in the imports section of `run.py` and `visualize_lidar_collection.py`.

 ## Citatation
 Please use the following citation